 Our Houston amputation injury lawyers will aggressively pursue a financial award that makes you whole.
 Our team is tireless in fighting on your behalf.
 We closely examine your case to understand the nature and extent of your injuries, so we can fight to get you what you deserve for your suffering.

-Contact our Houston law office to arrange a free consultation today to learn more about how we might be able to help if you’ve been injured in Houston, TX.
+Contact our office to arrange a free consultation today to learn more about how we might be able to help if you’ve been injured.

 Facts on Limb Loss in the United States